Observation of broadband super-absorption of electromagnetic waves through space-time symmetry breaking: Main

-As illustrated in Figs. \ref{fig1}(e), the TSI absorber is capable of inducing transitions both in frequency (\( \omega \)) and frequency-wavevector (\( \omega \)-\( k \)) domain, influenced by the bandwidth of the input wave and the modulation frequency.
-A \( \omega \)-only transition occurs when \( \omega = \omega_{\text{mod}}/2 \), allowing a positive frequency to couple with its negative counterpart, with the same wavevector/momentum \cite{landau2013mechanics,collin2001foundations} (Fig. \ref{fig1}(e), dashed green arrow).
-Conversely, a \( \omega \)-\( k \) transition arises between a frequency component of one harmonic sideband and a different frequency from another harmonic sideband (or the fundamental band), with a different wavevector due to the dispersion relation in the considered structure (Fig. \ref{fig1}(e), dashed red arrows).
-Importantly, such \( \omega \)-\( k \) transitions are absent in time-varying systems that are spatially invariant (as in the well-studied case of wave propagation in a spatially homogeneous time-modulated medium \cite{asgari2024photonic}) owing to wavevector conservation in a spatially-invariant system and the resulting wavevector mismatch between different frequency components.
+As illustrated in Fig. \ref{fig1}(E), the TSI absorber is capable of inducing transitions both in frequency (\( \omega \)) and frequency-wavevector (\( \omega \)-\( k \)) domain, influenced by the bandwidth of the input wave and the modulation frequency.
+A \( \omega \)-only transition occurs when \( \omega = \omega_{\text{mod}}/2 \), allowing a positive frequency to couple with its negative counterpart, with the same wavevector/momentum \cite{landau2013mechanics,collin2001foundations} (Fig. \ref{fig1}(E), dashed green arrows).
+Conversely, a \( \omega \)-\( k \) transition arises between different frequencies with a different wavevector due to the dispersion relation in the considered structure (Fig. \ref{fig1}(E), dashed red arrows).
+Importantly, such \( \omega \)-\( k \) transitions are absent in time-varying systems that are spatially invariant (as in the well-studied case of wave propagation in a spatially homogeneous time-varying medium \cite{asgari2024photonic}) owing to wavevector conservation in a spatially-invariant system and the resulting wavevector mismatch between different frequency components.
 Instead, in a TSI absorber, the spatially-localized time-varying profile of the absorbing sheet does not conserve wavevector and can ensure the necessary momentum matching to induce such \( \omega \)-\( k \) transitions.
 Note that, due to the reality of electromagnetic fields, the quadrant in the dispersion diagram where \(\omega > 0\) and \(k > 0\) (\(\omega < 0\) and \(k > 0\)) is equivalent to the quadrant where \(\omega < 0\) and \(k < 0\) (\(\omega > 0\) and \(k < 0\)) because they describe the same physical oscillation \cite{pendharker2017pt}.
-Thus, the \( \omega \)-\( k \) transitions numbered as (2) and (3) in Fig. \ref{fig1}(e) may lead to reflected waves capable of destructively interfering with the waves resulting from the \(k\)-only transitions numbered as (1).
-Through a suitable selection of the modulation parameters, it may be possible to optimize these interactions over a broad bandwidth, thereby enhancing destructive interference among reflected fields, at different frequencies, from each round trip and harmonic component (Fig. \ref{fig1}(e), bottom-right inset).
-This can then potentially lead to a marked reduction in reflection and increased absorption of the incoming wave, as illustratively shown in Fig. \ref{fig1}(f), surpassing the performance of any LTI absorber having the same thickness (``absorption'' in this context refers to any mechanism that removes energy from the electromagnetic wave, including lattice vibrations within the material or energy transfer from the wave to the modulating agent \cite{caloz2019spacetime}).
+Thus, the \( \omega \)-only and \( \omega \)-\( k \) transitions numbered as (2) and (3) in Fig. \ref{fig1}(E) may lead to reflected waves capable of destructively interfering with the waves resulting from the \(k\)-only transitions numbered as (1).
+Through a suitable selection of the modulation parameters, it may be possible to optimize these interactions over a broad bandwidth, thereby enhancing destructive interference between reflected fields, at different frequencies, from each round trip and harmonic component (Fig. \ref{fig1}(E), bottom-right inset).
+This can then potentially lead to a marked reduction in reflection, and an increase in absorption, of the incoming wave, as illustratively shown in Fig. \ref{fig1}(F), surpassing the performance of any LTI absorber having the same thickness.